KOLOR

 At the heart of the plugin lie four shelving equalizers, selected for their vibrant vintage flavour and complimented by a wide range of complimentary modules: tilts, presence bands, a graphic EQ and filters - all meticulously captured from hardware so rare you didn’t know it even existed.

-Together with five stunning AI-modeled vintage preamp sections, you get a signal chain you’ll use whenever you want a bit of that analog fairy dust.
+Together with five stunning vintage preamp models, you get a signal chain you’ll use whenever you want a bit of that analog fairy dust.
 Which, to me, is pretty much all the time.

 Tubes, transformers and inductors inside one of the EQs samples for Kolor